Your Information. Your Rights. Our Responsibilities.

 OUR RESPONSIBILITIES

-This form is called a Consent for Services and Practice Policies (the "Consent").
+This form is called a Consent for Treatment and Practice Policies (the "Consent").
 Your therapist, counselor, psychologist, doctor, nurse practitioner, or other health professional ("Provider") at Zalfi LLC (the "Facility"/"Practice") has asked you to read and sign this Consent before you start mental health treatment.
 Please review the information.
 If you have any questions, contact your Provider.

 Treatment is a collaborative process where you and your Provider will work together to achieve goals that you define.
 Therapy and/or medication management (“Treatment”) generally show positive outcomes for individuals who follow the process.
 Treatment can further include labs, other diagnostic testing, education, procedures considered advisable, and services rendered by other healthcare professionals.
 Some clients may be required to be seen in person at least once prior to telehealth services.
 Some services at the Facility may be rendered to clients by Providers who are independent contractors.
 Better outcomes are often associated with a good therapeutic relationship between a client and their Provider.